Why Choose a GAPS Practitioner?

 Endocrine Abnormalities

-Chronic hormonal conditions are another widespread health challenge, including endometriosis, polycystic kidneys, premenstrual syndrome, and polycystic ovarian syndrome, which often originate from the gut, since the gut wall is considered the primary endocrine gland in the body.
-In addition, environmental factors, such as endocrine-disrupting chemicals, compound these complex issues.
-Solving or improving these debilitating problems starts with addressing the gut environment and subsequent immune dysfunction.
+Chronic hormonal conditions present another widespread health issue, including endometriosis, polycystic kidneys, premenstrual syndrome, and polycystic ovarian syndrome, which often originate from the gut, since the gut wall is considered the primary endocrine gland in the body.
+In addition, environmental factors, such as endocrine-disrupting chemicals, compound these complex disorders.
+Solving these debilitating problems starts with using diet to address the gut environment and subsequent immune dysfunction.